 So what happens to my business when my unique self, the founder and principal at Keys to Change, encounters a major health challenge?
 Not just a cold or flu, but breast cancer?
 That’s what this post is about.

-In another post I’ll talk more about the personal side of this experience.
-For now, I want to start here: I am lucky.
+I am lucky.
 I have access to the best of medical care and we have adequate insurance.
 This demon is eminently conquerable.
 I’ve told my next-generation family members that I’ll be around long enough to become a doddering old lady who drives them crazy.